bkil/freedom-fighters/en/server/backend-optional-portal-search.md

 * https://en.wikipedia.org/wiki/Tf%E2%80%93idf
 * https://en.wikipedia.org/wiki/Okapi_BM25

+## Storage

-### Persistent document storage
+### Persistent document metadata

+* Original URL
+* May encode the post date on some platforms
+* SHA256 sum of original input: to ensure integrity before showing user
-* No input content to avoid copyright infringement
+* Should not contain free form textual content from input to avoid copyright infringement
 * May be admissible: URL's, dates, times, numeric values and OSM tags occurring within content
-* SHA256 sum
-* Original URL
+* Attachment name, kind, size: for preview and filtering
+* Thread references, In-Reply-To and implicit links based on which other item it cites: for PageRank and result tree visualization
+* Message-ID: to facilitate reply
+* Subject text: pointer to separate table, for preview or regexp search
+* If possible, the whole set could be fully replicated on the client

+### Persistent document mirror

+* If the input text is copyleft
+* The whole original file for navigating and for previewing if the document is short (<4kB compressed)
+* Slices of overlapping ranges of the input if the document is a long form webpage or source code (i.e., items usually >>4kB)
+* Each slice may contain the matadata for the whole document to spare a separate query in case it is not replicated fully on the client

+### Persistent document index

-* How many times does each word and n-gram occur within the document
+* How many times does each word and n-gram occur within the document: for index
-* Message-ID
-* Subject (pointer to separate table)

-### Ephemeral global storage
+### Ephemeral global index

 * Total number of documents

-### Ephemeral document storage
+### Ephemeral document index

 * Total word count within each document
 * How many times does the word with the highest incidence occur within each document
 * For each document, which word within a given document occurs in the most documents and how often?
 * Which phrases within the document have been cited in other documents?
-Their weight weight should be increased at the origin and decreased at points of citation.
+Their weight should be increased at the origin and decreased at points of citation.

-### Ephemeral word storage
+### Ephemeral word index

 * Count of documents that contain a word
 * optional: Number of times a word occurs globally